syeddanish41/wAlnut/README.md

 outlined in Dileep George's PhD thesis [*How the Brain Might Work: A Hierarchical and Temporal Model for Learning and Recognition*](https://github.com/WalnutiQ/papers/blob/master/HowTheBrainMightWork.pdf)

 The long term goal of this project is to build a machine that exceeds human intelligence to solve our hardest problems.
+If you are interested in investing in this project please e-mail quinnliu@vt.edu

 ~ Q Liu